 This reality is not unique to Hawaii, nor unique to only state government.
-The same is true in county and federal government and in political jurisdictions everywhere.
+The same is true in county and federal governments and in political jurisdictions everywhere.

-These groups whether driven by business interests, professional licensing issues, environmental protection, labor, social justice advocates or whomever, are constantly encouraging legislation that benefit the particular interest they support.
+These groups whether driven by business interests, professional licensing issues, environmental protection, labor, social justice advocates, or whomever, are constantly encouraging legislation that benefits the particular interest they support.
 Each year they encourage legislators to introduce and support bills that create new laws and/or amend existing ones.

 Often they provide the legislator with an actual “proposed bill draft” that contains the exact language they prefer.
 These drafts originate frequently from a bill or a law that was passed or considered in another state or jurisdiction, but it’s also not unusual for the measures to be drafted by private attorneys employed by the interest group who will benefit.

-The problem, or at least one of the problems, stem from the original drafters choice of words which far too often are simply carried over to the official bill that is ultimately introduced.
+The problem, or at least one of the problems, stems from the original drafter’s choice of words which far too often are simply carried over to the official bill that is ultimately introduced.

-An advocate will always frame an issue in the absolute most favorable manner, a practice which can easily be pushed to transcend ethics and fair play, essentially being deceitful.
+An advocate will always frame an issue in the absolute most favorable manner, a practice that can easily be pushed to transcend ethics and fair play, essentially being deceitful.

 One example I remember clearly was a bill introduced to “Bring the State of Hawaii into alignment with Federal Clean Water Standards”.
 This sounds on its surface to be a reasonable proposal, almost like “housekeeping” (remember this word – it should always raise red flags).

-Important side note: In most cases federal law and rules represent a “floor not a ceiling”.
+Important side note: In most cases, federal law and rules represent a “floor, not a ceiling”.
 State governments are in general, allowed to pass laws that are stronger than the federal government, but not weaker.
-The most prominent anomaly to this of course is the medical cannabis issue where many states have legalized an activity that the federal government considers illegal.
+The most prominent anomaly to this of course is the medical cannabis issue where many states have legalized activity that the federal government considers illegal.

-A third and perhaps most dangerous example is use of the words and phrase, “streamline the process” and “fast track” and “expedite”.
-This is most often used in the context of land use and real estate development and translates to “weaken environmental protections, make less transparent and allow rich land owners and developers to become more rich, more faster”.
+A third and perhaps most dangerous example is the use of the words and phrases, “streamline the process” and “fast track” and “expedite”.
+This is most often used in the context of land use and real estate development and translates to “weaken environmental protections, make less transparent and allow rich landowners and developers to become more rich, more faster”.
 Bills that contain these words are often accompanied by a “purpose clause” in the bill which trots out the need for affordable housing and jobs as justification for the elimination of public protections and accountability.

-There are many, many other real life examples I could name, but for now I think it suffice to say, words matter.
-Legislators and citizen advocates alike will be well served by knowing some of the more common buzz words and catch phrases to watch out for.
+There are many, many other real-life examples I could name, but for now, I think it suffices to say words matter.
+Legislators and citizen advocates alike will be well served by knowing some of the more common buzz words and catchphrases to watch out for.

-“Housekeeping” is a phrased used to imply that there is nothing of substance being changed in a bill but it is simply “cleaning it up”, perhaps making it “gender neutral” or “bringing it into alignment with other statutes”.
-In many cases, these phrases are intended to make a busy legislator look away or perhaps only skim through the bills review.
-To the contrary, these words should trigger a legislator looking even closer at a measure and to not discount it as unimportant.
+“Housekeeping” is a phrase used to imply that there is nothing of substance being changed in a bill but it is simply “cleaning it up”, perhaps making it “gender-neutral” or “bringing it into alignment with other statutes”.
+In many cases, these phrases are intended to make a busy legislator look away or perhaps only skim through the review of the bill.
+On the contrary, these words should trigger a legislator to look even closer at a measure and to not discount it as unimportant.
 The placement of a comma, or the changing of any word really, has the potential to fundamentally change the meaning of the law.

-Only legislators can introduce bills and everyone – the governor, for profit and nonprofit and everyday citizens must go through the same process.
+Only legislators can introduce bills and everyone – the governor, for-profit and nonprofit and everyday citizens must go through the same process.
 Some bills can be purposefully vague, others are by nature of the subject matter simply confusing.
-The volume of bills and frenetic pace of the session only further exacerbates the likelihood for error and misjudgment.
+The volume of bills and frenetic pace of the session only further exacerbates the likelihood of error and misjudgment.
 Because legislators aren’t subject-matter experts in all subjects they rely on bill advocates or departments to explain the measures.